 Evaluation of the achievement of objectives at the local level is done by closely monitoring the teacher performance and the annual goals of each youngster as specified on their Individual Education Plan.
 For the special education classes at BOCES, we work closely with the special education personnel in assessing the programmatic needs of our students.
 Again, we closely monitor the annual goals of each student as specified on the Individual Education Plan.
 This monitoring is completed on at least an annual basis and sometimes more often.

 Programmatic evaluation is carried on in an ongoing basis by the special education faculty, CSE Chairpersons/school principals.
 Data related to students' performance on the NYS assessments is utilized in this area.
 During the school year, special education faculty meetings are conducted on a regularly scheduled basis.

 Feedback from teachers, administration and the committee on special education has been used to direct various activities during the school year.
-For example, during the past year in-service activities for teachers have primarily focused on areas related to meeting the needs of all students while meeting or exceeding the expectations of the new NYS Common Core Standards in the general education classroom.
 Activities are geared toward helping all teachers to employ better methodologies to improve their instruction and thus improve the academic results for all students.

-Recent in-services have included the topics of Common Core standards, data driven instruction, changes in assessments including the iReady diagnostic assessment, curriculum and graduation requirements, and APPR requirements.
+Recent in-services have included the topics of transition requirements including those needed to meet State Performance Plan Indicator 13, e-portfolio development and training to prepare for more students receiving their CDOS credential, changes in assessments including the iReady diagnostic assessment, curriculum and graduation requirements, and goal writing and IEP development for newer teachers.
 Additionally, in-services have been held that have provided training related to specific types of disabilities, methods and materials for differentiated learning, behavioral strategies, disability awareness, and the use of technology in meeting the needs of all learners.
-Specifically, the use of the Google platform and Google Chromebooks to meet these needs has been a targeted area of professional development for the 2017-2018 school year.
+Specifically, the use of the Google platform and Google Chromebooks to meet these needs has been a targeted area of professional development for the 2021-2022 school year.

-In-services throughout the 2017-2018 school year have been designed to allow the special education teachers to work collaboratively with the general education teachers on implementing strategies focused on addressing childhood trauma, issues of poverty, and social-emotional needs of students.
+In-services throughout the 2021-2022 school year have been designed to allow the special education teachers to learn how to utilize our current diagnostic platforms, and build social emotional learning experiences into the classroom.